custom-cards/check-button-card/README.md

 - Shows how long ago you've pressed the button.
 - Automatic sensor configuration using Home Assistant MQTT discovery.
 - Enter custom time by pressing the button title.
-- Publishes visbility attribute for use with conditional cards.
+- Publishes visibility attribute for use with conditional cards.
 - Possible to change button state by publishing to the topic with automations (Node-Red, etc).

 ## Installation